sonalita/ps-k8s/README.md

 This role corresponds to the "PackageInstallation-containerd.sh" script in the /03/demos folder of the course exercise files.
 Please note the following:

 - swap is already disabled in the proxmox template/vagrant box
 - I have omitted the `apt-cache policy kubelet | head -n 20` step as the output is difficult to read in the Ansible log.
-You can ssh onto c1-cpp1 and run it manually after the playbook has completed.
+You can ssh onto c1-cp1 and run it manually after the playbook has completed.
 - kubectl is installed as part of kubeadm - and it seems to always include the latest minor version (e.g.1.29.1-1.6 when you asked for 1.1-1) so I have omitted the explicit install of kubectl - it does not affect the exercises at all.
 - TODO: creation and distribution of node SSH keys and configuration of each node's /etc/hosts so you can get lost in an endless chain of ssh sessions :) (It may be convenient to ssh from control plane to worker nodes but you should be able to do everything from your workstation)

 ## roadmap
- - Vagrant - create ubuntu box with ansible and publish.
+ - Vagrant - create Ubuntu box with Ansible etc. and publish it.
 Add a vagrantfile to start VMs
  - Create roles
-    - possibly options to use calico or flannel for CNI (Calico is HUGE and overkill for a small homelab cluster.
-If you want to play with external ingress using something like bBareMetalLB and traeffic, calico does not work well.
+    - possibly options to use choose between calico or flannel for CNI (Calico is HUGE and overkill for a small homelab cluster.
+Later on, if you want to play with external ingress using something like bareMetalLB and traeffic, Calico does not work well.
 Flannel is much more lightweight)
     - cp role
     - worker nodes role
     - storage role